For more details see how the Special Promotions for Magento 2 extension works.

 Price (Special Price is Set) - the calculation will be based on a)the price configured by any of the applied cart price rules or b)the special price, that was set in the product settings.

-Original Price - the calculation will be based on the price before any changes are applied.
+Original Price, Apply to Special Price (if present) - the calculation will be based on the price before any changes are applied.

 The Cheapest action is designed to apply a discount based on the price of cheapest products in the shopping cart.